GoogleCloudPlatform/python-docs-samples/notebooks/rendered/bigquery-basics.md

 To use the BigQuery Python client library, start by initializing a client.
 The BigQuery client is used to send and receive messages from the BigQuery API.

 ### Client project
-The project used by the client will default to the project associated with the credentials file stored in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

-See the [google-auth](https://google-auth.readthedocs.io/en/latest/reference/google.auth.html) for more information about Application Default Credentials.
+The `bigquery.Client` object uses your default project.
+Alternatively, you can specify a project in the `Client` constructor.
+For more information about how the default project is determined, see the [google-auth documentation](https://google-auth.readthedocs.io/en/latest/reference/google.auth.html).

 ### Client location
-Locations are required for certain BigQuery operations such as creating a Dataset.
+Locations are required for certain BigQuery operations such as creating a dataset.
 If a location is provided to the client when it is initialized, it will be the default location for jobs, datasets, and tables.

 Run the following to create a client with your default project: